isomerpages/cpib-corp-old/_about-corruption/0f-resources.md

 ALYSSA: START OF Resources PAGE CARDS FLEXBOX LAYOUT AND STYLES
 --------------------------------------------------------------*/

-/* refrain from using pure img selector as it changes the MSE logo size */
+/* refrain from using pure img selector as it changes the logo size */
 #resources-container > section > div > a > img {
 	display: block;
 	border: 0;